aykaramba/quicksearch/README.md

 Almost no changes were made to the code, so most of the code and comments are by Vincent Dardel with minor updates by me.
 I wanted to go through the tutorial, implement the code and see how a quick search based on keystroke input works, package it up and prepare it for adding features.

 SPECIAL NOTE: If you get a chance, you should work through the original tutorial linked above because it demonstrates the use of live coding directly in the CLOG framework.
-CLOG is a powerful and mature framework with many features the live coding feature should be experienced by everyone.
+CLOG is a powerful and mature framework with many features and the live coding feature should be experienced by everyone.
 I created a package for the purposes of testing.

 # INSTALLATION